Nina Nusbaumer

 Peer-reviewed publications

-Conference talk (with peer-reviewed abstract)
+Conference talk and poster presentations (with peer-reviewed abstract or paper)

 - [Presentation] Shafiabadi, N., Nusbaumer, N., Bonami, O., 2024.
 Assessing the import of morphology in gender assignment: A computational study of French, LLcD.